Christian Ponder: 2011 season

-Ponder was selected 12th overall by the Minnesota Vikings in the first round of the 2011 NFL Draft.
-Ponder was the fourth quarterback selected in the draft behind Cam Newton, Jake Locker, and Blaine Gabbert.
+Ponder was selected 12th overall by the Minnesota Vikings in the first round of the 2011 NFL draft.
+He was the fourth quarterback selected in the draft, behind Cam Newton, Jake Locker, and Blaine Gabbert.
 Ponder did not have a typical rookie offseason following the draft due to the 2011 NFL lockout.
 Late in July, the Vikings traded for veteran quarterback Donovan McNabb to start and mentor Ponder.
 Three days after the McNabb trade, Ponder agreed to terms with the Vikings on a rookie contract that included $10 million guaranteed.
 Ponder embraced the competition from McNabb.
 "The guy deserves a starting job.
 He's been in the league for a while," Ponder said of McNabb.
 "My mentality is to be able to go in and compete and try to get that job from him.
 He deserves to be the starting quarterback.
 Somewhere down the road I'm going to push to take that over and we'll see."
 Ponder announced at his introduction press conference that he intended to wear jersey number 7 in the NFL.

 Following a disastrous start to the season for the Vikings under McNabb, Ponder made his NFL debut against the Chicago Bears in the fourth quarter on October 16, 2011.
 In a game where the Vikings were blown out 39–10, Ponder completed 9 of 17 passes for 99 yards in his first real action.
 It was announced on Tuesday, October 18, that he would make his first start the following Sunday against the Green Bay Packers, replacing McNabb as the starter.
-On Ponder's first career pass attempt as a starter he hit Michael Jenkins on a 72-yard playaction pass.
+On Ponder's first career pass attempt as a starter he hit Michael Jenkins on a 72-yard play-action pass.
 Two plays later, he threw his first career touchdown, completing a short pass to Visanthe Shiancoe.
 Ponder helped the 1–5 Vikings give the undefeated Packers a close game and finished 13 of 32 for 219 yards with 2 touchdowns and 2 interceptions in the 27–33 loss.